8Crafter-Studios/Bedrock-World-Editor/README.md

 # 8Crafter's Bedrock World Editor

-An NBT editor for Minecraft Bedrock Edition.
+An NBT and LevelDB editor for Minecraft Bedrock Edition.

 This app is still in beta, so please report any issues you find [here](https://github.com/8Crafter-Studios/Bedrock-World-Editor/issues).